chroniclesofcode/competitive-programming/README.md

 bank.
 Otherwise, keep going until you are able to confidently answer 99% of all questions in your solution bank within the span of a few minutes.
 Then you can be confident that the questions you do from now on are built upon a powerful foundation of hundreds, thousands of questions that you had not forgotten.
+- Currently, I am using Anki with a collection of all the problems I have solved to test my hypothesis.
+Since it has a much faster turnover rate, we are able to study our flashcards every day, testing ourselves on the problems we have solved before.